 - Sodium (salt) intake should be limited to 2,300 mg/day or less.
 People with diabetes and high blood pressure may need to restrict sodium even further.
 Reducing sodium can lower blood pressure and decrease the risk of heart disease and heart failure.

 Being overweight is the number one risk factor for type 2 diabetes.
 Even modest weight loss can help prevent type 2 diabetes from developing.
 It can also help control or even stop progression of type 2 diabetes in people with the condition and reduce risk factors for heart disease.
 People should lose weight if their body mass index (BMI) is 25 to 29 (overweight) or higher (obese).

-People who are obese with type 2 diabetes who have a BMI greater than 35 may consider having bariatric surgery to help improve their blood glucose levels.
+People with type 2 diabetes who have a BMI greater than 35 and poor glycemic control, or those with a BMI greater than 40 regardless of glycemic control may consider having bariatric surgery to help improve their blood glucose levels.

 Aerobic activity has significant and particular benefits for people with diabetes.
 Regular aerobic exercise, even of moderate intensity, improves insulin sensitivity.
 The heart-protective effects of aerobic exercise are also important, even if people have no risk factors for heart disease other than diabetes itself.